GeorgeBarh/customer-survey-analysis/README.md

 ## 1. Project Overview

-The Customer Survey Analysis Program aims to facilitate efficient collection and analysis of customer feedback.
+The Customer Survey Analysis Program aims to facilitate the efficient collection and analysis of customer feedback.
 This project leverages Google Sheets for data storage and uses Python to handle different roles, process survey responses, and generate analytical reports.
 The application is designed to provide valuable insights into customer satisfaction and identify areas for improvement.

 ### 1.1 User Stories